-The Taxable Bonds.
-The Taxable Bonds are being issued by the District under the Refunding Act and other applicable laws and regulations of the State, and pursuant to the Refunding Resolution.
+The Refunding Bonds are being issued by the District under the Refunding Act and other applicable laws and regulations of the State, and pursuant to the Refunding Resolution.
 Pursuant to the Refunding Act, general obligation bonds issued for the purpose of refunding outstanding general obligation bonds previously authorized by the voters that do not increase the debt service obligation of taxpayers do not require additional voter approval, either for issuance of such refunding general obligation bonds or the levy of an ad valorem property tax sufficient to pay principal of and interest as due on the refunding general obligation bonds.

-Prior to August 1, 2020 (the "Crossover Date"), the Taxable Bonds shall be secured by and payable solely from proceeds of the Taxable Bonds deposited into an escrow fund established therefor.
-From and after the Crossover Date, the Taxable Bonds shall, without any further action on the part of the District or the Owners or Beneficial Owners of the Taxable Bonds, constitute general obligations of the District payable solely from ad valorem property taxes.
-From and after the Crossover Date, the Board of Supervisors of the County shall have the power and shall be obligated to levy ad valorem property taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except certain personal property, which is taxable at limited rates), for the payment of principal of and interest on the Taxable Bonds.
+The Board of Supervisors of the County has the power and is obligated to levy ad valorem property taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except certain personal property, which is taxable at limited rates), for the payment of principal of and interest on the Bonds.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" herein.